Spreadsheet Models for Managers

 1. The sum of two arrays, A and B, that are the same size and shape, is an array of cells C of the same size and shape, in which each cell is the sum of the two corresponding cells in the two arrays A and B.

-2. If one of the arrays, say A, has only one row, but it has the same number of columns (or more) as the other array B, then Excel behaves as if it internally creates a new array A' that is the same size and shape as B. A' is created by replicating enough of the single row of A as needed to match B, as many times as necessary to match the number of rows of B. Then Excel applies (1) to compute C. If B is the array that has only one row, then B is extended by replicating that row to match the number of rows of A, and then C is computed by applying (1).
+2. If one of the arrays, say A, has only one row, but it has the same number of columns as the other array B, then Excel behaves as if it internally creates a new array A' that’s the same size and shape as B. A' is created by replicating enough of the single row of A as needed to match B, as many times as necessary to match the number of rows of B. Then Excel applies (1) to compute C. If B is the array that has only one row, then B is extended by replicating that row to match the number of rows of A, and then C is computed by applying (1).

 4. If the arrays aren't the same size and shape, and if neither (2) nor (3) are applicable, Excel computes the sum for the parts of the arrays that do correspond (starting at the upper left corners of each, and fills in #N/A for the rest of the cells.